polent/b/content/blog/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale.md

 At the core of this approach are three interconnected MCP layers: the **Figma MCP Server** exposes design context to AI agents, **MCP Apps** render interactive review and configuration UIs directly inside AI conversations, and the **Storybook MCP** resolves design components to framework-specific code.
 Together, they form a continuous design system flow that replaces manual handoffs with an automated, bidirectional pipeline.

+{% image "./ai.png", "A conceptual line-art illustration of a suspension bridge labeled 'AI Orchestration Model Context Protocol.'
+The bridge connects 'Design Tokens' and 'Design Systems' on the left—represented by icons like color palettes and layers—to technical data structures and code blocks on the right.", [], "(min-width: 40em) 960px, 100vw" %}

 ## The Problem Space

 Traditional design and development workflows are plagued by inefficiencies stemming from disconnected tools, manual handoffs, and the constant need to translate design intent into production-ready code.
 Teams create full-blown designs and comprehensive workflows within Figma, making long-term management of design and UX artifacts incredibly difficult.
 In this "visual-first" approach, it becomes unclear to stakeholders what represents the latest truth, and deprecating old designs is a cumbersome, manual process.